mwood77/winderoo/docs/printing-recommendations.md

 > [👈 Back to build guide](./build_guide.md)

 # Printing Recommendations
+> Total time spent printing is 24 hours per winding unit
+>
+> Total filament used is approximately 300g per winder

-* These are general priting recommendations, please remember that you know your printer better than I!
+* These are general priting recommendations.
+* Remember that you know your printer better than I.

 ## General Advice
 1. The following models will require support: